Tips On Listening To Your Child

 All behavior is communicating something.

-It is easy to react and even feel offended by our children’s comments and behaviors.
-We instinctively react out of anger to protect our feelings and to preserve our identity as a good parent.
+Reacting and even feeling offended by our children’s comments and behaviors is easy.
+We instinctively act out of anger to protect our feelings and preserve our identity as good parents.

 Is it easy to do every time?
 Of course not!
 We can’t expect to, because we’re not perfect parents.

-But, if we want to have a genuine and responsive connection with our children and hear their true need, we need to dig deeper.
+But, if we want to have a genuine and responsive connection with our children and hear their actual needs, we need to dig deeper.

-Here are the keys to improve your listening skills:
+Here are the keys to improving your listening skills:

 Listen first.